puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 # Resource Ordering

-The tasks we will accompish in this quest will help you learn more about specifying the order in which Puppet should manage the resources in a manifest.
-If you're ready to get started, type the following command:

-	quest --start ordering

-## What you should already know
+### Prerequisites

 - Resources Quest
 - Mainfest Quest
 - Classes Quest
 - Varibales Quest
 - Conditions Quest

+## Quest Objectives

+The tasks we will accompish in this quest will help you learn more about specifying the order in which Puppet should manage the resources in a manifest.
+If you're ready to get started, type the following command:

+	quest --start ordering

 ## Explicit Ordering